How much do politically-divided Americans distrust their television news sources? Let’s count the ways:

 Among those same voters, 78 percent said they did not trust Comedy Central, while 65 percent said they didn’t trust PBS.

 In general, men were more distrustful of news outlets than women, while women were more likely to answer “not sure” when asked if they trusted a particular news source.
-Whites were more likely to be distrustful of news sources than Hispanics and blacks.
+Whites were more likely to be distrustful of news source than hispanics and African-Americans.

 Younger voters — ages 18 to 29 — were more trusting of all eight news sources included in the survey than voters as a whole.